 Ready to level up communication across your team?
 This article is your one-stop-read for all-things business and team communication.
 Because sometimes email, face-to-face meetings, and carrier pigeons just don’t cut it.

-In this article, I’ll cover seven team communication tools you should consider using in 2020.
+In this article, I’ll cover seven team communication tools you should consider adding to your toolkit.
 I’ve broken them down into a couple simple categories to make sure you get the type of tool you’re looking for.

 Also, if you’re looking for tips to help your remote team excel, check out our recent article about remote employee engagement.